lrmantovani10/A-Maiz-ing-Fall/README.md

 Maxwell Jones (UChicago 24' Economics major)

 Controls:
-1 switches to focused camera
+* 1 switches to focused camera,
-2 switches to fixed camera
+* 2 switches to fixed camera,
-TAB switched between shooting and flying.
+* TAB switched between shooting and flying,
-SPACE flies when in flying mode and shoots when in shooting mode.
+* SPACE flies when in flying mode and shoots when in shooting mode,
-MOUSE indicates direction of plane.
+* MOUSE indicates direction of plane.

 Actions:
 Killing flying enemies gives you points